BuilderIO/micro-agent/README.md

 ### Max runs

 By default, Micro Agent will do 10 runs.
 If tests don't pass in 10 runs, it will stop.
-You can change this with the `-m` flag, like `micro-agent run ./file-to-edit.ts -m 20`.
+You can change this with the `-m` flag, like `micro-agent ./file-to-edit.ts -m 20`.

 ### Config